sharmaadityaHQ/BossY/CONTRIBUTING.md

-# BossY - How to Contribute?
+## How to contribute?

-Thank you so much for your interest in contributing!.
-We love your input!
+Thank you so much for showing interest in the project.

-The Project Team looks forward to your contributions.

 We want to make contributing to this project as easy and transparent as possible, whether it's: